IEEE754 Floating point conversion in C and 68k assembler

 FP conversion Data Structures (constants) size is 646 Bytes

-Next steps for a full 68000 FP package are implementation of
+Next steps for a full 68000 FP package are implementation of fpadd,

-fpadd, fpsub, fpmul and fpdiv.
-The 1980 "68000 Motorola Fast
+fpsub, fpmul and fpdiv.
+The 1981 "MC68343 FLOATING POINT FIRMWARE"

-newsletter, beginning in 1981, has a lot of information
+1981, has a lot of information about this topic, too.
+The

-cos can be approximated by series expansion (Microsoft
+transcendental functions like sin and cos can be approximated by

-Altair BASIC, Sinclair
+series expansion (Microsoft Altair BASIC, Sinclair ZX81 BASIC) or

-Motorola FFP).
-See my CORDIC
+by CORDIC (HP35, Motorola FFP).
+See my CORDIC implementation in Z80

-implementation in Z80 assembler document.
-See also my square
+assembler document.
+See also my square root implementation in C

-root implementation in C language document.
+language document.

-contains the C version of the program, the 68000 assembler version
+File fp_conversion.zip contains the C version of

-and a C program to create the tables c1 to c5.
+the tables c1 to c5.

 Author contact E-mail is: